 “I didn’t sleep with Timaya though!”
 Antony spoke up, conviction in his voice.
 “I wasn’t even there.
 She may have thought it was me, but it wasn’t.
 I just brought her home.
 That’s how I got her house key.”

 “Timaya wasn’t out with me.
 She was with Jermel…well she was with a bunch of people, but Jermel was there.
 That’s how I got involved.”

 That made much more sense.
-Jermel was fourteen and it was no secret in our home that Timaya had a huge crush on him.
-Still, she hadn’t hung out with him anywhere that I’d known.
+Jermel was fourteen and Timaya had a huge crush on him.
+Still, they hadn’t hung out as far as I knew.

 “What are you talking about?
 You’re the one down at the police station claiming she asked you to help her kill me!”
 I spoke loudly, forgetting we were still outside.

 His eyes widened, “That’s not what I said!
 They askedme if I knew of any reason Timaya would want to harm you and I mentioned she’d talked to me about the pregnancy; but only because Jermel came to me when he found out.
 Ask Catina.
 She knows.
 She’s the one who helped me get her in the house that night.”